Selecting Job Applications

 Twitter also has a number of additional disadvantages that are specific to social media.
 The following need to be considered:

-• Who’s really writing the tweets: with the use of third-party services (such as HootSuite), tweets can be updated automatically without having to log in on a regular basis – so a robot could be writing a person’s tweets.
+with the use of third-party services (such as HootSuite), tweets can be updated automatically without having to log in on a regular basis – so a robot could be writing a person’s tweets.

-• What else is on there: while a well-crafted tweet may be the key to landing a job, if there are other visible tweets on the account that are not so well thought out or actively violate the organisation’s values then it could turn ugly.
+while a well-crafted tweet may be the key to landing a job, if there are other visible tweets on the account that are not so well thought out or actively violate the organisation’s values then it could turn ugly.

-• Who or what is connected to the Twitter account: An online presence in any form (such as a personal Facebook page associated with the Twitter account or having a suspect follower) can mean that prospective employers are privy to information that could be potentially embarrassing or damaging to the individual and the working relationship.
+An online presence, such as a personal Facebook page linked to a Twitter account or a suspect follower, can expose information to employers.
+This information may be embarrassing or damaging to the individual and their working relationship.

-• Are they a Twitter fanatic: While it may be impressive to see what your prospective employee can do on Twitter it may also be an indication that they may waste valuable work time on social media and other websites.
-A survey of more than 500 employees in the US found that almost 60% of work interruptions involved social media or other websites and online tools and that 53% of employees waste one hour per day due to such distractions, costing over $10,000 in lost productivity per person per annum.
+While it may be impressive to see what your prospective employee can do on Twitter, it may also be an indication.
+That they may waste valuable work time on social media and other websites.
+A survey of more than 500 employees in the US found that almost 60% of work interruptions involved social media.
+Other websites and online tools cause distractions, and 53% of employees waste one hour per day.
+This costs over $10,000 in lost productivity per person annually.

 There is a solution

-Research shows that psychometric tests (tests that assess intellectual abilities and specialised skills) have the highest correlations with job performance, much higher than referee checks and resumes.
+Research shows that psychometric tests (tests that assess intellectual abilities and specialised skills) have the highest correlations.
+With job performance, much higher than referee checks and resumes.
 See our June 27 blog Psychometric Aptitude Tests v’s Referee Checks for more information about the superior reliability of such tests.

 RightPeople can tailor a package to your needs.
 Let us help you navigate the world of job selection.
-Contact us today to discuss your needs.
+Contact us today to discuss your needs

 Leave a Reply